Happyculture/combawa/README.md

 Here is the list of available arguments:
 * `--env`, `-e`: Environment to build.
 Allowed values are: dev, testing, prod
 * `--mode`, `-m`: Build mode.
 Allowed values are: install, update
-* `--only-predeploy`: Only execute the predeploy actions.
-* `--only-postdeploy`: Only execute the postdeploy actions.
-* `--no-predeploy`: Do not execute the predeploy actions.
-* `--no-postdeploy`: Do not execute the postdeploy actions.
+* `--backup`, `-b`: Generates a backup before building the project.
+Allowed values are: 0: do not generate a backup, 1: generate a backup.
 * `--reimport`, `-r`: Reimports the site from the reference dump (DB drop and replace).
-* `--backup`, `-e`: Generates a backup before building the project.
-Allowed values are: 0: does not generate a backup, 1: generates a backup.
+Allowed values are: 0: do not reimport the reference database, 1: reimport the reference database.
 * `--fetch-db-dump`, `-f`: Fetches a fresh DB dump from the production site.
 Used when the reference dump should be updated.
+* `--only-predeploy`: Only execute the predeploy script.
+* `--only-postdeploy`: Only execute the postdeploy script.
+* `--no-predeploy`: Do not execute the predeploy script.
+* `--no-postdeploy`: Do not execute the postdeploy script.
 * `--stop-after-reimport`: Flag to stop building after reimporting the DB.
 Useful to version config from prod.

 ## <a name="drupal-console-commands"></a>Drupal console commands